Farmer-led innovation in Moreau

 During a trip to the village of Moreau in January 2019, the farmers showed us their fledgling beekeeping operations on their farms.
 Citadel, the head of the farmers’ association, offered to sell us honey and beeswax from the ~20 hives on his land and connect us with other new beekeepers in the area.
 Many farmers who have started keeping bees are self-taught or have received some training/equipment from NGOs; they are interested in adding more beehives and investing in more equipment than they currently have access to.
 The farmers recognize that raising bees promotes sustainable agriculture in their community.

 Over the last several decades, the global bee population has steadily declined.
 This poses a significant threat to global food security, since 70 of the 100 most important crops that humans consume (representing 90% of the world’s nutrition) directly rely on pollination to grow and produce food.

-The benefits of beekeeping in rural Haiti
+The benefits of beekeeping in Haiti